caleb531/youversion-suggest-alfred/README.md

 suggestions matching your query.

 Choosing a result will open the selected reference on the YouVersion website.
-Choosing a result while holding down the *ctrl* key will search open a Google search for the selected reference.
+Choosing a result while holding down the *ctrl* key will open a Google search for the selected reference.

 ### Query Examples